quansun98/quansun98.github.io/_pages/teaching.md

 author_profile: true
 ---

+# At University of Pennsylvania

 ## Guest Lecturer

-- Spring 2024, **BCB723: Topics in Statistical Genetics and Genomics**, 1 Credit.
+- Spring 2025, **BSTA 787: Methods for Statistical Genetics and Genomics in Complex Human Diseases**, 1 Credit.
 Genotype imputation.

+# At University of North Carolina Chapel Hill

+## Guest Lecturer

+- Spring 2024, **BCB 723: Topics in Statistical Genetics and Genomics**, 1 Credit.
+Genotype imputation.

-- Spring 2023, **BCB723: Topics in Statistical Genetics and Genomics**, 1 Credit.
+- Spring 2023, **BCB 723: Topics in Statistical Genetics and Genomics**, 1 Credit.
 HWE and LD.

 - Fall 2022, **BIOS 782: Statistical Methods in Genetic Association Studies**, 3 Credits.
 GWAS and plinnk.